 Update: As a first step toward identifying the most appropriate bridge plate design, a system-wide survey will be conducted of each Commuter Rail platform and Commuter Rail coach, as well as of the platform gaps resulting from the relationship between the platforms and train cars.
 Following this data collection, concepts for a universal design will be developed and tested.
-The MBTA is in the process of issuing a contract to begin this work.
+The MBTA is in the process of developing contract language to begin this work and a contract to begin this work.